ben-manes/gradle-versions-plugin/README.md

 In the spirit of the [Maven Versions Plugin](http://www.mojohaus.org/versions-maven-plugin/), this plugin provides a task to determine which dependencies have updates.
+Additionally, the plugin checks for updates to Gradle itself.

 You may also wish to explore additional functionality provided by,
  - [gradle-use-latest-versions](https://github.com/patrikerdes/gradle-use-latest-versions-plugin)